 - Ethanol extraction – oldest method, but leaves solvent residue behind

-Now you have a better picture of all it takes to provide you with our CBD tinctures or creams.
-Some people complain about the price of CBD products.
+Now you have a better picture of all it takes to provide you with our CBD oil or creams.
+Some people complain about the price of CBD oil.

-Perhaps you can see, first hand, why some of them cost so much now.
+Perhaps you can see, first hand, why CBD oil costs so much now.
 Some extraction equipment can cost over $1,000,000.00 USD!!
 New Phase Blends has some of the best prices on CBD, but we still acknowledge that everyone can afford it.

 I sincerely hope the cost of extraction continues to drop over time.
 We will continue to provide the most competitive prices that we can.